buddhagrg/school-admin-frontend/README.md

 **File naming conventions** \
 While working with different OS system, `kebab-case` seems to be more efficient.
 So, we are enforcing `kebab-case` for file naming.

+**Husky** \
+This project uses husky.
+Husky is a tool that uses git hooks that can be used to automate tasks, such as running linters, tests and other code quality checks.

 ## Project Structure